Navdevl/turbohustle/content/blog/wave-tuning-intake-system-explained.md

 type = "post"

 +++
 A perfectly harmonized intake system is capable of improving the volumetric efficiency at certain rev range which thereby directly increases the torque output of the engine.
-The concept of wave tuning is that charge air travels in the waveform and the positive-pressure wave reaching the combustion chamber at the ideal time will have a supercharging effect in a Naturally aspirated engine.
+The concept of wave tuning is that charge air travels in the waveform.
+The positive-pressure wave reaching the combustion chamber at the ideal time will have a supercharging effect in a Naturally aspirated engine.

 ### What is a Pressure Wave ?